-In another Appendix (No. X), the committee set forth in parallel columns modifications of the rules from their original proposals which were considered at the June 6 hearings.
-In general these tended to show that practically all of the basic recommendations of the industry as a whole (with the exception of the clear channel-superpower protest) were adopted.
+In another Appendix (No. X) the committee set forth in parallel columns modifications of the rules from their original proposals which were considered at the June 6 hearings.
+In general these tended to show that practically all of the basic recommendations of the industry as a whole (with the excep-tion of the clear channel-supertion of the clear channel-super-power protest) were adopted.
 [For detailed account of changes, see BROADCASTING, Feb.
 1, April 1].
 In showing the rules as completed at the hearing and as proposed, the committee also set forth in footnotes reasons for the changes and explanations of them.